-This program prepares teachers to provide instruction in all subjects in general, inclusive, and special education settings from preschool through grade three.
-Candidates may earn a Bachelor of Arts or Science degree-depending on the content major pursued-eligibility for New Jersey certification as an Early Childhood P-3 Teacher, and endorsement as a Teacher of Students with Disabilities in grades Preschool-3.
+This program prepares candidates to provide instruction in all subjects in general, inclusive, and special education settings from preschool through grade three.
+Candidates may earn a Bachelor of Arts or Science degree-depending on the content major pursued-eligibility for New Jersey certification as an Early Childhood (P-3) Teacher, and endorsement as a Teacher of Students with Disabilities in grades preschool-3.